kajoshua/kajoshua.github.io/_posts/2025-11-27-Cognition-Tips-Tricks-Hot_takes.md

 * For big life (or investment) decisions, try to prove yourself wrong, not right.
 This is to counteract confirmation bias.
 * The work works on you more than you work on the work - Alex Hormozi
 * The fun thing about experimenting is that, for the next 3 hours, you get to try 10 different things and 9 of them will be wrong before you find something that works.
 Check your ego in these instances -- until you've learned this skill, it's going to be cognitively painful.
+* Actively thinking (ie taking a conscious effort to think) about something over a long period of time will enable your subconscious to synthesize ideas and come up with a succinct solution to whatever problem you're working on.
+This helps with writers' block.
+* The goal of writing is to communicate effectively for people who are distracted with 15 other things to do, at 6:30am, and in need of a second cup of coffee.
+* If you're working on someting (e.g., a project proposal) and the timing's not right, keep stacking.
+Try again in 5-10 years.
+See [[Jocko Willink "Good"](https://www.youtube.com/watch?v=IdTMDpizis8){:target="_blank"}].
+    * First drafts suck and they're hard to write.
+The process is going to take longer than you think it should.
+Keep working at it.
+* Grocery stores overload your senses with loud music, bright lights, and saturated colors to induce cognitive overload and enable you to be less selective when you're choosing what to buy.
+TikTok and scrolling is hyperstimulative but drains your attention capacity.
+See Bernays's Propoganda, Cialdini's Influence, Kahneman's Thinking Fast and Slow, Chomsky's Manufacturing Consent, and Flobot's (2007) [[There's a War Going on For Your Mind](https://www.youtube.com/watch?v=UDf2r9DnVGU&list=RDUDf2r9DnVGU){:target="_blank"}].
+* If you are procrastinating on X with Y, you're (usually) lying to yourself that you don't have time for X; you just prefer Y > X.
+* Living in your body takes you out of your mind -- Sol Aziz
+* If you don't define your value proposition in a professional environment, either management will assign you to one or start wondering what you're doing there and why they need you.
+I realized that one big story of business is to (A) become responsible for solving a problem, (B) continually justify why it's important that this problem gets solved.
+This explains (1) my above point in that you do hard work in school for the opportunity to continue doing hard work at a job, (2) individuals continually justifying to HR why they're important at the company, (3) planned obsolescence.
+* Going to university is about a skill tree: through classes X, Y, and Z you now have acquired skills A, B, and C. Make sure to ask yourself whether this route, or any other, is worth the cost.
+(Although this includes personal and professional development; socializing, networking, learning to live in your late-teens-to-early-20s; etc factors that comes along with going to a top tier university.)
+* Get feedback from others by making conjectures that might be wrong.
+If the other person thinks it's important engouh to correct you, then this'll provide you another data point about your ideas.
+(You do have to check your ego though and let yourself be wrong in public.)
+Another advantage to declaring your ideas is that, if you're unpracticed, you don't know how you'll tell a story before you actually start telling it.
+This give you evidence about your own processing of the subject matter, including gaps in your understanding.
+* Certain prices are extractive.
+For example, a water bottle costs $0.30 in the grocery store and $5 at an amusement park.
+They're just seeing which "suckers" will accept their rediculously high margins.
+Don't let that be you.

 ## Motivation, Self-Improvement, Personal Responsibility